-- (g) Manifest discrepancies - (1) Manifest discrepancies are: - (A) Significant differences (as defined by subsection (g)(2) of this section) between the quantity or type of hazardous waste designated on the manifest or shipping paper, and the quantity and type of hazardous waste a facility actually receives; - (B) Rejected wastes, which may be a full or partial shipment of hazardous waste that the designated facility cannot accept; or - (C) Container residues, which are residues that exceed the quantity limits for "empty" containers set forth in § 7-203(j). - (2) Significant differences in quantity are: For bulk waste, variations greater than 10 percent in weight; for batch waste, any variation in piece count, such as a discrepancy of one drum in a truckload.
+- (h) A facility must determine whether the consignment state for a shipment regulates any additional wastes (beyond those regulated by Vermont) as hazardous wastes under its state hazardous waste program.
+Facilities must also determine whether the consignment state or generator state requires the facility to submit any copies of the manifest to these states. - (i) Manifest discrepancies - (1) Manifest discrepancies are: - (A) Significant differences (as defined by subsection (i)(2) of this section) between the quantity or type of hazardous waste designated on the manifest or shipping paper, and the quantity and type of hazardous waste a facility actually receives; - (B) Rejected wastes, which may be a full or partial shipment of hazardous waste that the designated facility cannot accept; or - (C) Container residues, which are residues that exceed the quantity limits for "empty containers" set forth in § 7-203(j). - (2) Significant differences in quantity are: For bulk waste, variations greater than 10 percent in weight; for batch waste, any variation in piece count, such as a discrepancy of one drum in a truckload.
 Significant differences in type are obvious differences which can be discovered by inspection or waste analysis, such as waste solvent substituted for waste acid, or toxic constituents not reported on the manifest or shipping paper. - (3) Upon discovering a significant difference in quantity or type, the facility owner or operator must attempt to reconcile the discrepancy with the waste generator or transporter (e.g., with telephone conversations).
-If the discrepancy is not resolved within 15 days after receiving the waste, the owner or operator must immediately submit to the Secretary a letter describing the discrepancy and attempts to reconcile it, and a copy of the manifest or shipping paper at issue. - (4) For any rejected wastes, or container residues described in subsection (g)(1)(C) of this section, the facility shall comply with the applicable requirements of 40 CFR §§ 264.72(d) through (g) and 40 CFR §§ 265.72(d) through (g). - (h) If a facility accepts for treatment, storage, or disposal any hazardous waste from an off-site source without an accompanying manifest, or without an accompanying shipping paper as described by 40 CFR §263.20(e) for water (bulk shipment) transporters, and if the waste is not excluded from the manifest requirement, then the owner or operator must prepare and submit a letter to the Secretary within 15 days after receiving the waste.
-The unmanifested waste report must contain the following information: - (1) The EPA identification number, name and address of the facility; - (2) The date the facility received the waste; - (3) The EPA identification number, name and address of the generator and the transporter, if available;
+If the discrepancy is not resolved within 15 days after receiving the waste, the owner or operator must immediately submit to the Secretary a letter describing the discrepancy and attempts to reconcile it, and a copy of the manifest or shipping paper at issue. - (4) For any rejected wastes, or container residues described in subsection (i)(1)(C) of this section, the facility shall comply with the applicable requirements of 40 CFR §§ 264.72(d) through (g) and 40 CFR §§ 265.72(d) through (g). - (j) If a facility accepts for treatment, storage, or disposal any hazardous waste from an offsite source without an accompanying manifest, or without an accompanying shipping paper as described by 40 CFR §263.20(e) for water (bulk shipment) transporters, and if the waste is not excluded from the manifest requirement, then the owner or operator must prepare and submit a letter to the Secretary within 15 days after receiving the waste.
+The unmanifested waste report must contain the following information:

-- (4) A description and the quantity of each unmanifested hazardous waste the facility received; - (5) The method of treatment, storage, or disposal for each hazardous waste; - (6) The certification signed by the owner or operator of the facility or his authorized representative; and, - (7) A brief explanation of why the waste was unmanifested, if known.
+- (1) The EPA identification number, name and address of the facility; - (2) The date the facility received the waste; - (3) The EPA identification number, name and address of the generator and the transporter, if available; - (4) A description and the quantity of each unmanifested hazardous waste the facility received: - (5) The method of treatment, storage, or disposal for each hazardous waste; - (6) The certification signed by the owner or operator of the facility or his authorized representative; and, - (7) A brief explanation of why the waste was unmanifested, if known.

-§ 7-705 EXPORTS OF HAZARDOUS WASTE
+§ 7-705 RESERVED